BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 Field::new('created_at')->label('sent_at')
 ```

-Of course if you want to populate this value from a frontend request, you can use the label as a payload key.
+If you want to populate this value from a frontend request, you can use the label as a payload key.

 ### Hidden field